strategineer/personal-website/content/blog/2024-10-03/index.md

 clear from his understanding of what a knight does, honor,  Sir Ravd is his role model and Able's understanding of what being a knight means is informed  it's clearly a moving through the rest of the book all of Able's actions are informed by
 2. Able is faking it till he makes it constantly.
 His belief in himself seems to grant him power.
 I've noticed that Able is treated by the story as the main character.
 He has more than average Main Character Energy and I think that

-I've yet to read other people's thoughts on the novel so I don't know what other people think but 1 is made explicitely clear on multiple occasions , 2
+I've yet to read other people's thoughts on the novel so I don't know what other people think but 1 is made explicitly clear on multiple occasions , 2